jjholt/introduction-to-latex/README.md

 ## Importing Graphs
 1. Importing graphs as images
-2. Native render from Octave
-3. Native render from Matlab using `Matlab2Tikz`
+2. Native render from Matlab using `Matlab2Tikz`
-4. Native render from Matlab using `plot2svg` using Inkscape
+3. Native render from Matlab using `plot2svg` using Inkscape